 Poultry industry in Nigeria occupies a prominent position as a major source of animal protein supply to the citizen.
 Over the years, the growth of poultry industry has followed a pattern closely dictated by the economic fortunes of the countries.
 USDA,(2013) reported that commercial poultry production in Nigeria was estimated at about USD 800 million.
 Poultry sector contributed about 25% of the agricultural domestic products of the Nigerian economy(FAO, 2010).
 USDA,(2013) currently rated Nigeria as the leading country in Africa with respect to eggs production, but fourth in broiler production, this report indicated that Nigeria still have to improve on their production with respect to broiler birds.

+Poultry production is gaining popularity in the developing countries due to its role in bridging the protein malnutrition in their diets, economic empowerment of the resource poor segment of the society (Wishart,2002).
+Poultry production is practice in all levels ranging from subsistence to large scale commercial operations.
+Poultry meat and eggs are the most consumed animal protein; unrestricted by any religion or culture in Nigeria.
+It was recorded that the poultry industry contributed about 25% of the country’s Agricultural GDP (FAO, 2010).Nigeria presently produces above 550,000mt of poultry meat per annum and 700,000mt of eggs according to (FAO, 2010).
+Despite this, Nigeria is far from meeting her domestic demand when compared with developed countries that involved in poultry production.
+According to FAO, (2010) It was reported that poultry expansion was 3.2percent against global increase of 2.2 percent; Nigeria supply had increase beyond her domestic borders.
+Countries Cameroon, Togo, Benin, Benin Republic, Niger and many of her neighbouring Countries are been supplied, but despite that Nigeria supply with respect to broiler production has not been consistent compared to layers production.
+The poultry industry has a large capacity in Nigeria to create employment.
+The potential in Nigeria is great and only the farmers that are well being can actually fill the gap and harness these opportunities.
+Poultry offers the greatest scope for increasing the quantity and quality of animal protein.
+Poultry meat and eggs account for about 30% of total livestock output in Nigeria, of which eggs account for over 80 percent.
+Commercial poultry is well established in the country with substantial infrastructure (poultry houses, feed mills, hatcheries and processing plants) already on ground.
+However, most of these assets became idle for reasons associated with high cost of strategic inputs and working capital as well as competition from cheap imports.
+The embargo placed on the importation of poultry products in 2002 by the Federal Government is aimed at encouraging local production.
+The challenge therefore, is how to produce poultry products at sustainable levels in order to bridge the protein supply gap in the nearest future.

 MARKET ANALYSIS

 This business is located in Lagos Nigeria.
 It is located in a swampy area with occasional flood.
 The business is a “Dirty” one , what I mean is its not the type of business you do in front of a desk in a n office, it requires contact with birds etc…